rashidrao-pk/rashidrao-pk/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# About Me:
+# About Me ✨:
 <br>
 Hi, I am Rashid Rao from Pakistan.
 I am a software Engineer by profession and a Tourist by passion.
 I love to find solution for real world problem.
 I love challenging tasks in my life.
-As far as my passion is converned, I love adventures in my life and my professional field.
+As far as my passion is converned, I love adventures in my life and my professional field. 👨🏻‍ 👨🏻‍💻

-# My Qualifications :
+# My Qualifications 🎓:
 I passed my matriculation, my F.Sc Pre Eng and then i continued my higher education which details are as follows:
 <br>
-1. I passed my Bechelors from AIOU, Islamabad, Pakistan (2010-2016) with Software Engineering Specialization.
+1. I passed my Bechelors 📘 from AIOU, Islamabad, Pakistan (2010-2016) with Software Engineering Specialization💻.
-2. I passed my Masters from Comsats University Islamabad, Pakistan ( 2017-2019) with Computer Vision and Graphics.
+2. I passed my Masters 📗 from Comsats University Islamabad, Pakistan ( 2017-2019) with Computer Vision and Graphics .
 <br>